Manta-Network/docs/docs/concepts/ZKP.md

 Once all the elements are fixed, a SNARK is defined as a pair of functions

-* **prove(Setup, Statement, Public Input, Witness) -> Proof**:
+* **prove(Setup, Public Input, Witness) -> Proof**: Generates a proof for the knowledge of the witness using the public input and witness.
-* **verify(Setup, Statement, Public Input, Proof) -> bool**:
+* **verify(Setup, Public Input, Proof) -> bool**: Verifies the proof against the public input.

 ## ZKPs in MantaPay

 MantaPay, Manta Network's private payment system, uses ZKPs to ensure that transfers are executed according to a structured protocol, called **circuit**, while keeping sensitive information (for example, how much money you send or who you send it to) private.

-Instead directly publishing those details on-chain, which would ensure that the protocol has been properly executed but leak all private data, the sensitive bits of information act as witnesses in a ZKP system, namely the SNARK [Groth16](https://eprint.iacr.org/2016/260.pdf).
+Instead of directly publishing those details on-chain, which would ensure that the protocol has been properly executed but leak all private data, the sensitive bits of information act as witnesses in a ZKP system, namely the SNARK [Groth16](https://eprint.iacr.org/2016/260.pdf).
 Then the Ledger runs the $\textsf{verify}$ function on the resulting ZKP against the public inputs and, if it passes, posts the transaction.

 This ZKP can be summarized as *I executed my transaction following the protocol* but much more is going under the hood:
 * The amount of asset sent from my account is equal to the amount of asset received in the other account.